fb meta pixel

 About eziFunerals

-eziFunerals supports individuals and families cope with end of life decisions, death and funerals.
+eziFunerals supports individuals and families cope with end-of-life decisions, death and funerals.
 We are an independent, Australian-owned and operated company.
 We are not part of any other funeral company.

-Our member Funeral Directors operate in Sydney, Melbourne, Brisbane, Perth, Adelaide and Australia wide.
+Our member Funeral Directors operate in Sydney, Melbourne, Brisbane, Perth, Adelaide and Australia-wide.
 Thet are chosen for their knowledge, quality, service, personalisation and experience.
 They go above and beyond, and will take the time to support the family.

-For more information or to make contact with a trusted Independent funeral director, call eziFunerals on 1300 236 402 or visit www.ezifunerals.com.au.
+For more information call eziFunerals on 1300 236 402 or visit www.ezifunerals.com.au.